hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.

 * `-protocol` - The Serf protocol version to use.
-This details to the latest version.
+This defaults to the latest version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Serf by running `serf -v`.